 - 2015, Maryland: $2,520,869 Verdict.
 An adult female goes to defendants with cauda equina syndrome.
 She is examined and discharged without any tests or consultations with an ER physician or neurosurgeon.
 As a result of the delay in diagnosis and treatment, she suffers sexual dysfunction, constipation related to neurogenic bowel, and numbness along with a permanently altered gait.
 The defendants deny any liability and claim that applied the proper standard of care.
 The jury returned a verdict for the plaintiff for $2,520,869 which was reduced to $1,200,869 due to Maryland's malpractice cap on non-economic damages.

 - 2011, Maryland: $28,874.85 Verdict (against doctor).
 Plaintiff goes to the ER with severe abdominal pain, and he is diagnosed with acute appendicitis.
 An emergency laparoscopic appendectomy is scheduled, and his appendix is removed by defendant physician at defendant hospital.
 The pathology report after states the whole appendix was removed, and he is discharged.
 However, fifteen days later, he returns to AAMC with increased pain, and a CT shows that his appendix was not entirely removed by defendant physician.
-Another physician examines the plaintiff and notes that an appendix was still in plaintiff.
+Another physician examines the plaintiff and notes that an appendix was still in the plaintiff.
 Defendant physician discharges the plaintiff a few days later without any surgical intervention.
 He continues to have pain and has several follow-ups at AAMC.
 A month after his second admission due to pain, a new CT is done.
-Defendant physician is told multiple times that the patient still has an appendix, but defendant physician discharges the man again.
-Four months later, plaintiff is admitted to AAMC and an appendectomy is done by a different physician due to the same CT that defendant physician had read.
-Plaintiff files a claim against defendant physician and AAMC, and defendants deny liability and claim that the standard of care doesn't require them to suspect dual appendices.
+The defendant physician is told multiple times that the patient still has an appendix, but defendant physician discharges the man again.
+Four months later, the plaintiff is admitted to AAMC and an appendectomy is done by a different doctor due to the same CT that defendant physician had read.
+Plaintiff files a claim against defendant doctor and AAMC, and defendants deny liability and claim that the standard of care doesn't require them to suspect dual appendices.
 AAMC was not found to be liable, but the jury ordered the doctor to pay $28,874.85.